How to Mute Everyone on Google Meet

 Unfortunately, it doesn’t exist.
 Not yet, at least.
 But that doesn’t mean that you can’t mute each Google Meet attendee individually.
 It’s just going to take a little longer.
 Here’s what you need to do:

-- While you’re on a Google Meet conference call, click on the People icon on the top right corner of the screen.
+- While you’re on a Google Meet conference call, click on the People icon on the bottom right corner of the screen.

 - A window will pop up with the list of all call participants.
-Click on the name of the individual you want to mute.
+Select the name of the individual you want to mute.

-- You will see the mute icon (a little microphone).
+- You will see the mute icon (three dotted horizontal line).
 Tap on the icon.

 - Another window will appear, asking you to confirm that you want to mute this person for everyone on the call.
 You can choose “Cancel” or “Mute.”